This post is sponsored by Pier 33 Gourmet.

 If I’ve planned for this recipe, I may let the salmon sit in this mixture for a few hours or even marinate all day.
 But if not, I promise it still tastes good.

 I usually pair the salmon with rice or another grain and some greens and chow down!
+Or, pair your salmon over this delicious broccoli kale salad!

 And voila – super simple and tasty.
 Let me know if you give this recipe a try!